jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1)  Caffeine
 1)  Dash to Dock
 1)  SystemMonitor
-1)  Axe Menu
+1)  Choose any other one plugin

 #### Ubuntu

-You will be installing an assortment of Desktop Environments, Window Managers, and Themes in this exercise.
-From the Ubuntu Software Center you will need to install the following applications and take screenshots of the applications open on the desktop.
-GIMP, Eclipse, Chrome (called Chromium of Linux), Stellarium, VLC, and the GNOME Tweak Tool.
-For the __deliverable__ take a screenshot of the desktop with each application open and name the screenshots as follows:
+You will be installing an assortment of Desktop Environments, Window Managers, and Themes in this exercise using flatpak and snaps.
+Install both Flatpak and snaps and install the following below:

-*  lastname-firstname-ubuntu-gimp.(jpeg or png)
-*  lastname-firstname-ubuntu-eclipse.(jpeg or png)
-*  lastname-firstname-ubuntu-chromium.(jpeg or png)
-*  lastname-firstname-ubuntu-vlc.(jpeg or png)
-*  lastname-firstname-ubuntu-stellarium.(jpeg or png)
-*  lastname-firstname-ubuntu-tweak-tool.(jpeg or png)
+Flatpak

+1)  Gimp
+1)  Visual Studio Code
+1)  VLC
+1)  Stellarium
+1)  Skype

+Snap

+1) Android Studio
+1) Spotify
+1) Slack
+1) 0 A.D.
+1) hold
+1) hold

 #### Ubuntu window mangers and desktop environment

 You will chose 1 of the window managers from the categories listed earlier in the chapter and from the Ubuntu Software Center install them.
 Once installed you need to log out and restart your session.
 You need to open a text editor and commandline and take a screenshot containing your name and the name of the window manager. *Note* in regards to the other category - chose the evilwm.

-In addition you need to install the Lubuntu desktop environment (LXDE + Ubuntu) and Xubuntu desktop environment (Xfce + Ubuntu) through the Ubuntu Software Store as well.

 In order to change the default window manager or desktop environment you need to find the Ubuntu logo icon in the upper right hand corner of the login screen.
-For the __deliverable__ take a screenshot of the desktop with a notepad or commandline with your name and the name of the window manager or environment.
-Label the screenshots as follows:

 ![*Change Window Mangers*](images/Chapter-04/ubuntu-window-manager.png "Change")